 Those estimates assume patients' HRQL would have remained unchanged over the 2-year follow up if they had not received care initiated by a MAS.
 Table 4 reports the cost-effectiveness results for the sensitivity analysis scenarios in which it is assumed a decrease in HRQL had the patients not attended MAS.
 When a 1% decrease in the DEMQOL-U over the 2-year period is assumed, the total QALYs gained increases to 0.051 (95% CI 0.037 to 0.065) and ICER falls to £47,915 (95% CI 32,550 to 68,506).
 Larger assumed decrements in HRQL increase the probability of MAS being cost-effective (cost per QALY between £16,429 and £33,254).

 Subgroup analyses according to patient and clinic characteristics are summarised in Figure 1 and Table 5, respectively.
 Incremental net benefits are similar by patient age, sex, socioeconomic status and number of comorbidities (Figure 1).
-Non-white patients benefit less from memory services than white patients though due to the small sample size the confidence interval was very large.
+Non-white patients benefit less from memory services than white patients, though due to the small sample size the confidence interval was very large.

 Table 5 suggests that MAS with a wide-ranging multi-disciplinary team (psychologists, allied health professionals, advisory staff) were more cost-effective compared to MAS with no such staff; the adjusted mean difference in net benefits was £2335 (95% CI 1262 to 3322).
 The more patients treated per WTE staff, the more cost-effective the MAS, though this only reached statistical significance when there were 7 or more patients per WTE staff.
 Larger MAS, with an average number of patients per month above 50 were statistically significantly more cost-effective than MAS with 25 or fewer monthly new patients.
 These differences were mostly due to lower incremental costs (economies of scale) rather than outcome differences.
 Not surprisingly, MAS with lower cost per new patient (below £2500), were relatively more cost-effective (P-values<0.01), because these were associated with a considerably lower average total cost.
 For example, adjusted mean difference in the net benefits between MAS in the 5th and 4th quintile was £1,464 (95% CI 933 to 1993)